PMonticoliAllata/PMonticoliAllata/README.md

 # Hi there! 👋 I'm Pablo Monticoli
 ## 🚀 Software Developer
-Over 1 year of experience as a Software Developer and Data Analyst, graduated from the National Technological University.
+Over 2 years of experience as a Software Developer and Data Analyst, graduated from the National Technological University.
 I'm from Córdoba, Argentina 🇦🇷.
 I'm specialized in developing unique applications and continuous learning.

 ### 🔧 Current Work
 - 💼 Working at Allata as a Software Developer